ethereumjs/ethereumjs-monorepo/docs/index.md

 ### findPath

-[src/baseTrie.js:256-304][16]
+[src/baseTrie.js:252-298][16]

-Trys to find a path to the node for the given key
+Tries to find a path to the node for the given key
 It returns a `stack` of nodes to the closet node

 #### Parameters